 In the race to the bottom of undercutting one company’s keywords or duplicating the content of higher education PPC advertising, everyone loses.
 It can be tempting to simply give up on what most effectively sustains most online education brands, and instead focus on the thousands of “other” channels that work best for other industries.
-The conundrum, PPC has proven to be so fleeting that even when a niche is found, it is bid up by keyword copycats.
+The conundrum, PPC has proven to be so prohibitive that even when a niche is found, it is bid up by keyword copycats.
 And unlike organic, PPC cannot scale to half, twice, or 25% more search of that phrase the following month the corresponding same percentages of cash increases, for less results.
 PPC can’t be scaled.

 Add up all the losses from the DIY crowd trying to find those one-in-a-thousand niche keywords and then when you do, that magic keyword is unable to scale to achieve growth goals.
 This leaves universities in the same boat again, trying to scale an unscalable channel of leads.

 Something to ponder for executive leaders: Why in higher education, year after year for three decades, no matter the tech, cohort or situation, almost 90% of converted applications that persist are concentrated in three channels?
 These channels represent only 3% of the options that are screaming for your advertising money or what the new guy wants to try next with the budgets available.

 To learn more about where you should be spending your marketing dollars, check out this white paper that discusses why putting digital marketing spends into testing new channels is beneficial … but never by throwing away the scalable channels for the non-scalable ones.